-With questions like this, you are expected to stage a story, not just any story but one that centers on such incidence and is within the same context.
+With questions like this, you are expected to stage a story, not just any story, but one that centers on such incidents and is within the same context.
 Share any story that is relevant to the question and points to a similar challenge.
 It doesn’t matter where you encountered the challenge.
 It could be while working as an executive in your school organization or while working as a volunteer.
 There are two steps to this part:

 - First, finding a suitable example and,

 Look back on your professional history and select an appropriate scenario.
 It will be wise for you to brainstorm even before the interview and get some stories and examples ready so that when the questions eventually come, you will not be taken by surprise.
 Even during the interview, you don t have to start talking immediately.
 You can take a minute to think.
 However, you shouldn’t delay much.

 Now with your selected scenario, it is time to tell the story.
 Job applicants sometimes make the mistake of either adding the irrelevant or skipping out on the important details.
 Remember that your goal here is to paint a distinct and sharp picture of the situation you were in so that at the latter part of the story, you can tell how you dealt with the complexities that arose with the situation.
 Thus, you should keep your story focused and as brief as possible.